Company: Wizardo rec.

 12: the Futt, 1970

 A compilation of some uncommon mixes for the US market.
 Records like this are, and have always been, useless for a high-level collector, but in the seventies they were quite interesting for a non-specialized listener, since most of the mixes were not easily available.
-The record includes also an improved version of Peace of Mind - sounding clearer than on the original tape after an equalization.
-The company even cared to have a good quality stereo pressing, a very unusual feature for the Wizardo records.
+The record also includes an improved version of Peace of Mind, which sounds clearer after equalization than it did on the original tape.
+The company even took care to have a high-quality stereo pressing, which was unusual for Wizardo records.
 The discs were produced at the Lewis plant.

 1. Early 1976 (photo below the title).
-The first pressing came with an insert printed on light blue paper, the disc was in red-based multicolor wax, with black speckles, and the labels were the red and blue Wizardo Rekords Collector's Special Recordings.
-Soon after the first edition, a version with the same insert but in black vinyl had the green and yellow El' Wizardo Discos labels and was supposedly made in Mexico, obviously trying to pass the record for an import.
+The first pressing came with an insert printed on light blue paper; the disc was in red-based multicolor wax with black speckles, and the labels were the red and blue Wizardo Rekords Collector's Special Recordings.
+Soon after the first edition, a version with the same insert but in black vinyl had the green and yellow El' Wizardo Discos labels and was supposedly made in Mexico, obviously trying to pass the record off as an import.

 Late 1976.
-A further pressing came in late 1976, always with the same insert; it had the Old Glory labels, black vinyl.
+A further pressing came in late 1976, always with the same insert; it had the Old Glory labels on black vinyl.

 INTEREST.
-There is always a good market for the bootlegs pressed in multicolor vinyl, and this makes no exception (***).
-The copies in black wax are mainly interesting for completists and for collectors specialized in the Wizardo releases (**/*).
+There is always a good market for bootlegs pressed on multicolor vinyl, and this makes no exception (***).
+The copies in black wax are mainly interesting for completists and for collectors specialising in Wizardo releases (**/*).